 8.That any club making any protest against another club either as a body or against its members individually on any grounds whatsoever, shall forward a copy of such protest to the League Secretary and to the secretary of the offending club within 7 days of the alleged offence .
 A sum of £10 shall be deposited with the League Secretary by the protesting body.
 This deposit will be forfeited where such a protest is deemed to be frivolous.
 The protest will be discussed by The League Council whose decision will be final.
 No League Council member shall vote on a matter concerning their own club.

-9.The annual affiliation shall be £25 per team and must be paid by March 1st each year (exclusive of fixture books).
-Each team shall be furnished with 16 rule and fixture books prior to the commencement of the season.
-The price of each fixture book shall be determined by the League Council & each club will be invoiced for them at the end of the season.
-Players registration to be 20p per player & footer fees to be 60p per player per match & will apply to all league matches, Kearns KO cup members &A.T.
-Nolan matches.
-All clubs financial commitments will be invoiced at the conclusion of the league season and these must be paid and settled within 28 days of the date of invoice sent out by the Treasurer.
+9.The annual affiliation shall be £30 per team ( excluding fixture books ) and must be paid by 1st February each year.
+Each team shall be furnished with 10 rules and fixture books prior to the commencement of the season.
+The price of each fixture book shall be determined by the League Council and each club will be invoiced for them at the end of the season.
+Player’s registration fee to be 30p per player, footer fees to be 65p per player per match and they will apply to all league and cup matches.
+All clubs financial commitments will be invoiced at the conclusion of the League season and they must be paid and settled within 28 days of the date of the invoice sent out by the Treasurer.
 Clubs failing to comply with this rule will incur a fine of £20.

 10.That all accounts of the league be audited annually & a balance sheet prepared & presented at the January A.G.M.
 The financial year to run from 1st December to 30th November each year.